Skip to main content

 1.5% of contributed capital

-Portfolio management, reporting, compliance, and fleet planning.
+Portfolio management, reporting, compliance, fleet planning

 Operating fee on flight revenue